Short-term bumps in an economy are unavoidable. Except in a few rare cases, recessions strike about once every seven or eight years on average.

 Furthermore, a young workforce is far more efficient than an aged one.
 Public services such as healthcare and pensions are a burden on taxpayers.
 Less money has to be spent on these things when a population is young and healthy.

-Eaat Asia is home to some of least attractive markets for demographics.
+Not every Asian market looks positive.
 For example, Japan’s population is among the fastest aging in the world.
-China’s situation also looks increasingly dire with population decline expected to start around the year 2030.
+China’s situation is also dire with population decline expected to start around the year 2030.

 There’s great potential across South and Southeast Asia though.
-Let’s take a look at countries with the best demographics.
+Here are the countries with Asia’s best demographics.

 Manila, capital of the Philippines, is going through a phase of rapid growth.
 More people means greater competition for a limited amount of prime real estate.